 It is easy to work out which player it is from Nations, but it would be more fitting with the style of the other messages to rather use the actual name ('The Bulgarians' in this case).

-#2 Updated by Chippo Elder 6 months ago
+#2 Updated by Chippo Elder over 2 years ago

 Marko Lindqvist wrote: